CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Download and install the latest IntelliJ IDEA Ultimate.

 Create a simple Java project:
-1. File/New Project/Project SDK Browse to version 17
+1. New Project/Project SDK Browse to version 17
-2. Next/Check Create Project From Template
-3. Next/Name is Lab1Project/Base Project is edu.cmu.andrew.YOURID
-4. Finish
+2. Check Add Sample Code
+3. Create
-5. Enter some Java source and use the green triangle to compile and execute.
+4. Enter some Java source and use the green triangle to compile and execute.

 ***
 **Exercise 1**